-The West has hit Russia with the most severe sanctions ever seen after Russian troops stormed into Ukraine.
-As a result, a myriad of payment options has all but dried up.
-Visa, MasterCard, Wise, Revolut, PayPal, Paysend, lots of others and even wire transfers from certain countries have all been discontinued.
-This, unfortunately, is just the beginning of issues with sending money to Russia.
+Severe Western sanctions were imposed on the Russian Federation just after the Russian invasion of Ukraine.
+As a result, a myriad of payment systems from money transfer operators has all but dried up.
+Visa, MasterCard, Wise, Revolut, PayPal, Paysend, lots of others, and even international wire transfers from certain countries have all been discontinued.
+This, unfortunately, is just the beginning of issues with the transfer of funds to Russia.

-The Two BEST Ways for Sending Money to Russia
+The Two BEST Ways to Send Money to Russia

 With all this going on, many people have turned to two main alternative solutions that are now gaining ground – cryptocurrency and peer-to-peer currency trading.
 You can purchase cryptocurrency in one country with fiat currency like USD or EUR, send it to a digital wallet and then sell it for another fiat currency locally.
 To do this, you would need an account on a cryptocurrency exchange like Binance.com and a bank account in one or more locations.